ejj/ovs/OVN-GW-HA.md

 point for OVN — it's strictly better than no HA solution and is a good foundation for more sophisticated solutions.
 That said, it's not without it's limitations.
-Specifically, this approach doesn't coordinate with the physical network to minimize disruption during failures, tightly couples failover to ovn-northd (we'll discuss why this is bad in a bit), and wastes resources by leaving backup gateways completely unutilized.
+Specifically, this approach doesn't coordinate with the physical network to minimize disruption during failures, and it tightly couples failover to ovn-northd (we'll discuss why this is bad in a bit), and wastes resources by leaving backup gateways completely unutilized.

 ##### Router Failover
 When ovn-northd notices the leader has died and decides to migrate routers